 - successfully obtaining a £1 million award for a contractor based on NEC3 provisions by establishing that a project manager was deemed to have accepted the contractor’s quote for a compensation event; and

 - successfully settling a substantial dispute with a contractor denying liability for failures in piling and disputed quantum by mediation following proceedings in the TCC, and resolving additional problems with the contractor’s insurers over professional indemnity policy and diminution in value.

 Steve is a Senior Associate in the Construction team.

-Steve acts for employers, contractors, developers and professionals in both non-contentious and contentious matters.
+Steve acts for employers, contractors, developers and professional consultants in non-contentious and contentious construction matters.

 Steve advises on, reviews, drafts and negotiates construction contracts and ancillary documents.
 He assists with the construction element of due diligence in transactions that involve other practice areas, such as property purchases, and he advises clients from a construction perspective, on agreements for lease and development agreements.